electric-eloquence/requerio/docs/why-requerio.md

 ### State Machines/Containers/Organisms?

-The state machine concept is generally purposed for describing engineering models.
+The state machine concept is widely used in engineering to model machines and systems with reference to state.
+The state comprises properties that can be changed by external or internal influence.
 A system with on and off states and an on/off switch is a very basic state machine.

 Requerio uses Redux, which is described as a "state container."
 An application using Requerio or Redux would in turn be a logical state machine where the state